bdunko/Charon-s-Obol/notes/Obol/Backlog/Polish.md

 - [ ] After you use a power, if you run out of charges, the targeted coin stays highlighted (it should stop being highlighted).
 So minor.
 Ex: Athena can do this.
 - [ ] Icarus - include a warning indicator above (flashing exclaimiation point) if all coins are on heads.
 We can also add this for Achilles on tails.
 - [ ] Add a "souls_down" icon similar to the life loss icon, with a cracked soul icon, used when losing souls?
+- [ ] I wonder if we could move away from transparency at all, for transitions?
+Using disintegrate fade in/outs might look cooler.